okdistribute/hyperdrive-ui/readme.md

 # explore-dat

-Explore and download contents a dat in the browser.
+Explore and download a [dat link](http://github.com/maxogden/dat) in the browser.

 ## TODO